Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/Xamarin.iOS/Samples/Map/GetElevationAtPoint/readme.md

 ## How it works

-1. Create a SceneView and Scene with an imagery basemap.
+1. Create a `SceneView` and `Scene` with an imagery base map.
-2. Set an `ArcGISTiledElevationService` as the elevation source of the scene's base surface.
+2. Set an `ArcGISTiledElevationSource` as the elevation source of the scene's base surface.
-3. Use the GetElevationAsync(surfacePoint) method on the base surface to asynchronously get the elevation.
+3. Use the `GetElevationAsync(surfacePoint)` method on the base surface to asynchronously get the elevation.

 ## Relevant API

-* `ArcGISTiledElevationSource`
+* ArcGISTiledElevationSource
-* `BaseSurface`
+* BaseSurface
-* `ElevationSourcesList`
+* ElevationSourcesList
-* `SceneView`
+* SceneView

-## Additional Information
+## Additional information

 `GetElevationAsync(surfacePoint)` retrieves the most accurate available elevation value at a given point.
 To do this, the method must go to the server or local raster file and load the highest level of detail of data for the target location and return the elevation value.